huaweicloud/terraform-provider-huaweicloud/docs/resources/cdm_cluster.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the cluster resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new CDM cluster resource.

-* `availability_zone` - (Required, String, ForceNew) Available zone.
 Changing this parameter will create a new resource.

-* `flavor_id` - (Required, String, ForceNew) Flavor id.
+* `name` - (Required, String, ForceNew) Specifies cluster name.
 Changing this parameter will create a new resource.

-* `name` - (Required, String, ForceNew) Cluster name.
+* `availability_zone` - (Required, String, ForceNew) Specifies available zone.
   Changing this parameter will create a new resource.

-* `security_group_id` - (Required, String, ForceNew) Security group ID.
+* `flavor_id` - (Required, String, ForceNew) Specifies flavor id.
 Changing this parameter will create a new resource.

-* `subnet_id` - (Required, String, ForceNew) Subnet ID.
+* `version` - (Optional, String, ForceNew) Specifies cluster version.
+Default value is `2.8.6.2`.
  Changing this parameter will create a new resource.

-* `version` - (Required, String, ForceNew) Cluster version.
+* `vpc_id` - (Required, String, ForceNew) Specifies VPC ID.
 Changing this parameter will create a new resource.

-* `vpc_id` - (Required, String, ForceNew) VPC ID.
+* `subnet_id` - (Required, String, ForceNew) Specifies subnet ID.
 Changing this parameter will create a new resource.

-* `email` - (Optional, List, ForceNew) Notification email addresses.
-The max number is 5.
+* `security_group_id` - (Required, String, ForceNew) Specifies security group ID.
  Changing this parameter will create a new resource.

-* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id.
  Changing this parameter will create a new resource.

-* `is_auto_off` - (Optional, Bool, ForceNew) Whether to automatically shut down.
+* `is_auto_off` - (Optional, Bool, ForceNew) Specifies Whether to enable auto shutdown.
+The auto shutdown and scheduled startup/shutdown functions cannot be enabled at the same time.
+When auto shutdown is enabled, if no job is running in the cluster and no scheduled job is created, a cluster will be automatically shut down 15 minutes after it starts running to reduce costs.
+The default value is `false`.
 Changing this parameter will create a new resource.

+* `schedule_boot_time` - (Optional, String, ForceNew) Specifies time for scheduled startup of a CDM cluster.
+ The CDM cluster starts at this time every day.
+The scheduled startup/shutdown and auto shutdown function cannot be enabled at the same time.
+The time format is `hh:mm:ss`.
+Changing this parameter will create a new resource.

+* `schedule_off_time` - (Optional, String, ForceNew) Specifies time for scheduled shutdown of a CDM cluster.
+ The system shuts down directly at this time every day without waiting for unfinished jobs to complete.
+ The scheduled startup/shutdown and auto shutdown function cannot be enabled at the same time.
+  The time format is `hh:mm:ss`.
+Changing this parameter will create a new resource.

-* `phone_num` - (Optional, List, ForceNew) Notification phone numbers.
+* `email` - (Optional, List, ForceNew) Specifies email address for receiving notifications when a table/file migration job fails or an EIP exception occurs.
 The max number is 5.
 Changing this parameter will create a new resource.

-* `schedule_boot_time` - (Optional, String, ForceNew) Timed boot time.
+* `phone_num` - (Optional, List, ForceNew) Specifies phone number for receiving notifications when a table/file migration job fails or an EIP exception occurs.
+The max number is 5.
 Changing this parameter will create a new resource.

-* `schedule_off_time` - (Optional, String, ForceNew) Timed shutdown time.
-Changing this parameter will create a new resource.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` -  The resource ID in UUID format.

 * `created` - Create time.
+The format is: `YYYY-MM-DDThh:mm:ss`.

+* `status` - Status.

+* `publid_ip` - Public ip.

+* `public_endpoint` - EIP bound to the cluster.

 * `instances` - Instance list.
 Structure is documented below.

-* `publid_ip` - Public ip.

 The `instances` block contains: